Their First Dental Visit – Coppell, TX

 In most cases, we recommend periodic recall appointments twice a year.
 These include an examination, preventive dental education, a cleaning and fluoride therapy.
 However, the frequency of these visits can depend on your child’s eating habits; how clean their teeth are kept, and if they have a history of tooth decay.

 Dr. Rozas has combined decades of pediatric dental experience with a great deal of research to train her staff on how to properly schedule and place each appointment.
-Scheduling in our office is constructed so that each child receives the best appointment with the least amount of waiting time.
+Scheduling in our dental office is constructed so that each child receives the best appointment with the least amount of waiting time.
 For more helpful information, download our Appointment Policy form below!

 Before you and your child arrive for their first dental visit with our team, we ask that you complete their new patient forms in advance.
 We know your time is valuable and we would not want you to be delayed due to paperwork.
 Download them below!